boest02/blog-site/src/content/blog/summer-writing-retreat.md

 Starting on June 20th, the first official day of summer, I’m launching the **Summer Writing Retreat Challenge—** a celebration of writing as an act of self-care, creativity, and joyful indulgence.

 This “retreat” isn’t about going away— it's about going inward.
 It’s a personal commitment to carve out time for writing this summer, not out of pressure, but for pleasure.
-This challenge is an invitation to rediscover writing as a hobby, reignite it as a career, all while reconnecting with your inner child.
+This challenge is an invitation to rediscover writing as a hobby or reignite it as a career, all while reconnecting with your inner child.

 Join me in keeping writing fun this summer by following along with my [summer bingo card](/summer-bingo.png).